Library service review

 In reviewing the service, the Council will consider how technologies, including computers and digital services, can continue to improve the library service.
 The Council will look at the contribution the library service can make to helping everyone take advantage of these technologies.

 The Council recognises the importance of libraries as community spaces.
 The review will explore options for strengthening their role in meeting community needs.

 Thank you to everyone who completed the survey in phase one of the public consultation (13 June to 5 September 2016).
 We received over 4,000 responses which have now been analysed.
 The results are available below along with an outline of the next steps in the review process, as detailed in the paper that went to the Council Cabinet meeting on 19 October 2016.
 Also attached below are copies of all the additional comments submitted in response to questions 8 and 17,

 Between 15 November and 1 December 2016 the library service ran workshops as part of phase one of the service review process.
 Thank you to everyone who gave up their time to attend.
-We have now collated your comments and suggestions and they are available to view in the document below.
+We have now collated your comments and suggestions and they are available to view in the documents below.
 For information, Diamond 9 is a ranking exercise where people are asked to rank 9 things in order of preference.
-Please remember that you can send comments and questions to the library suggestions email address at any time.

 For details of the next steps in the library service review, please see the Library service review (Phase two) page.